git/git.github.io/rev_news/drafts/edition-45.md

   dry-run push from around 1 minutes and 20 seconds to around 3 seconds, but that it seemed that now the push was a little bit faster without the commit-graph feature.
-After discussing this with Stolee and other tests though Elijah reported that he had made a mistake in testing Stolee's patch series and that using the commit-graph feature was still faster even with the patch series.
+After discussing this with Stolee and running additional tests though Elijah reported that he had made a mistake in testing Stolee's patch series and that using the commit-graph feature was still faster even with the patch series.

-  Ævar Arnfjörð Bjarmason also replied to Elijah's initial email to say that users can set the fetch.pruneTags config option to true to avoid accumulating local-only tags.
+  Ævar Arnfjörð Bjarmason also replied to Elijah's initial email to say that users can set the `fetch.pruneTags` config option to `true` to avoid accumulating local-only tags.
 Elijah then thanked Ævar for the suggestion.